-- 34.15 The University shall have the power to take action to suspend a student from either all or part of the University at the University's discretion where it is of the opinion that it is necessary to take such action pending further investigation under this Code. - 34.16 Any allegation that a student of the University has committed a disciplinary offence may be reported by or through an officer or member of staff of the University, or by or through any student, to the Senior Assessor through the Head of the Senate Office.
+- 32.15 The Clerk of Senate, or his or her nominee, shall have the power to take action to suspend a student from either all or part of the University where he or she is of the opinion that it is necessary to take such action pending further investigation under this Code. - 32.16 Any allegation that a student of the University has committed a disciplinary offence may be reported by or through an officer or member of staff of the University, or by or through any student, to the Senior Assessor through the Director of the Senate Office.
 Unauthorised electronic recordings of previous meetings or events will not be admissible as evidence at the hearing.